wp-plugins/wp-subtitle/readme.txt

 == Screenshots ==

 1. Post edit
-2. Page edit
-3. List of posts showing subtitles
-4. A single page showing a subtitle
+2. A single page showing a subtitle